jcass77/django-apscheduler/README.md

 - Using APScheduler with uWSGI requires some additional [configuration steps](https://apscheduler.readthedocs.io/en/latest/faq.html#how-can-i-use-apscheduler-with-uwsgi) in order to re-enable threading support.

-- If you intend to run more than one worker process in production, then it is likely that you will have to [implement your own remote processing](https://apscheduler.readthedocs.io/en/latest/faq.html#how-do-i-share-a-single-job-store-among-one-or-more-worker-processes) logic to ensure that a single APScheduler job store can be used by all of the worker processes.
+- If you intend to run more than one worker process as part of your [Django deployment in production](https://docs.djangoproject.com/en/3.0/howto/deployment/#deploying-django), then it is likely that you will have to [implement your own remote processing](https://apscheduler.readthedocs.io/en/latest/faq.html#how-do-i-share-a-single-job-store-among-one-or-more-worker-processes) logic to ensure that a single `DjangoJobStore` can be used by all of the worker processes in a coordinated and synchronized way.
 Neglecting this step could result in jobs being missed or executed multiple times, as well as duplicate entries in the `DjangoJobExecution` tables being created.

 ## Project resources